syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/items.md

 {% previewsample "page.domainurl/code-snippet/timeline/items/content/template-based" %}
 {% endif %}

-## Adding Opposite Content
+## Adding opposite content

-The [oppositeContent](../api/timeline#items#oppositeContent) property defines additional content that appears opposite to the main content within the timeline item.
-Similar to the `content`, you can also define opposite content as either a `string` or a `template`.
+You can add additional information to each Timeline item, by using the [oppositeContent](../api/timeline#items#oppositeContent) property which is positioned opposite to the item content.
+Similar to the `content` property you can define `string` or `function` as contents to the oppositeContent.

 {% if page.publishingplatform == "typescript" %}